vtwoptwo/ai-hackathon/README.md

 - **Chain of Thought Reasoning**: This approach is used to break down complex data extraction tasks into simpler steps, enhancing the overall understanding and accuracy.
 - **Regex (Regular Expressions)**: Regular expressions are used for pattern matching and data validation in the OCR process. @vtwoptwo from the [IE Robotics & AI Club](https://github.com/ieroboticsclub) also conducted a [workshop](https://github.com/ieroboticsclub/workshops) on the topic of Regex.
 You can check out the video [here](youtube.com)

+## ✨ Possible Improvements (Check the [Issues][issues-url])

+Improving the efficiency and performance of our application is a continual process.
+Here are some potential enhancements that could be implemented in future versions:

+- **Optimized Temporary Database Loading**: Implement a strategy to load only one temporary database per document instead of creating separate instances for each column.
+This change aims to reduce memory usage and increase processing speed.

+- **Enhanced Multiprocessing**: Introduce multiprocessing at two levels: for each document and for each column within those documents.
+By creating child processes at both levels, we can significantly speed up data processing and handling.

+- **Real-Time CSV Saving**: Modify the data handling mechanism to allow for the saving of CSV files while documents are still being loaded.
+This improvement could lead to more efficient memory usage and faster overall data processing times.

 ## 🛠 Tech Stack

 ![Langchain](https://img.shields.io/badge/Langchain-2023-blue.svg)